What is Telehealth?

 Is Telehealth suitable for all medical problems?

-Perhaps 70% of all problems can be managed just by listening and providing advice, and therefore are suitable for Telehealth consultations.
+Perhaps 70% of all problems can be managed just by listening and providing advice, and therefore are suitable for Telemedicine consultations.
 These consultations are also very useful for providing prescriptions, referrals and certificates.

 However there are still many situations where we still also need to perform an examination e.g placing the stethoscope on your chest to listen to the heart or lungs, pressing a hand on the abdomen or looking in the ears with the otoscope.

-If during the telehealth consultation we find that an examination is still required, we will make arrangements for you to come in to the clinic for further assessment.
-We will ensure that your subsequent face to face visit in the clinic is bulk billed so that you’re not out of pocket for that extra attendance.
+If during the telehealth consultation your doctor finds that an examination is still required, your doctor will make arrangements for you to come in to the clinic for further assessment.

 What equipment do I need to have a Telehealth consultation?